bytebutcher/decoder-plus-plus/README.md

 class Plugin(DecoderPlugin):
     """
     Possible plugins are DecoderPlugin, EncoderPlugin, HasherPlugin or ScriptPlugin.
-    See AbstractPlugin or their implementations for more information.
+    See AbstractPlugin or it's implementations for more information.
     """

     def __init__(self, context):